-The combination of the strategic business approach and the stakeholder perspective is an important instrument for defining and developing priorities on the subject of the sustainability of the CIR group and for continuing to generate shared value in the short, medium and long term.
+The combination of the strategic business approach and the stakeholder perspective is an important instrument for defining and developing priorities on the subject of the sustainability of the COFIDE group and for continuing to generate shared value in the short, medium and long term.

-Economic responsibility
+2. Economic responsibility

-€ 2.6 BLN / REVENUES
+€ 2.6 bln / REVENUES

-€ 33.8 MLN / NET RESULT
+€ 21.2 mln / NET RESULT

-€ 2,564.9 MLN / NET GLOBAL ECONOMIC VALUE
+€ 2,570.8 mln / NET GLOBAL ECONOMIC VALUE

-€ 712.4 MLN / ECONOMIC VALUE DISTRIBUTED TO PERSONNEL
+€ 712.4 mln / ECONOMIC VALUE DISTRIBUTED TO PERSONNEL

-The CIR group closed 2016 with net income of \in 33.8 million, compared to income of \in 42 million in the previous year, which included \in 11 million of non-recurring gains.
-The revenues of the group, which totaled \in 2,620.7 million, rose by 3% compared to 2015.
+The COFIDE group closed 2016 with net income of € 21.2 million, with an increase of 13% compared to the previous year.
+The revenues of the group, which totaled € 2,620.7 million, rose by 3% compared to 2015.